andrew-nguyen/docker-compose-mailbox/README.md

 This will create a file `settings.env`, which is used as the environment variables to send to the docker containers in `docker-compose.yml`

+Symlink local directories `data/var/vmail` and `data/var/spamassassin` to whatever you want.
+These enable persistent storage of respective data.

 To run the server, use `docker-compose up -d` (-d is for daemon mode, so it runs in the background)

 Once you've run it, set up the DNS entries